 Shell Voicings Lesson – Super Simple Yet Powerful Jazz Chords

-Ever wonder what chords people like Bud Powell, Barry Harris, and Al Haig play in their left hand when they’re soloing in their right hand?
+Have you ever wondered what shell voicings are?
+Do you ever wonder what chords people like Bud Powell, Barry Harris, and Al Haig play in their left hand when they’re soloing in their right hand?

 Well, most of the time they are using a particular type of chord voicing known as shell voicings.

 Shell voicings are super simple to play but really powerful when used correctly.
 You can use them in jazz, blues, funk, and even certain rock styles.

 They’re great chord voicings for beginners to play (they’re only 2 note voicings) but can be used by professional too.
 They’re simple but powerful!